The Ultimate Guide to SaaS Content Marketing!

 There are very few people in the SEO industry who are unfamiliar with Ahrefs.
 Given its excellence, their product helps them with a lot of marketing.
 Everyone talks about it.

 It is packed with practical information, which is crucial because readers want application rather than simply theory from this kind of essay.
-Ahrefs is also quite skilled at gently incorporating their product into guides like these.
+Ahrefs is also quite skilled at gently incorporating its product into guides like these.

 3. MailChimp